 On rare occasions, it might be a bigger issue.
 In which case, our system automatically logs this for our Systems Administration (sysadmin) team to check out.
-Otherwise, you can still restart PHP for any of your websites individually with a simple click of a button from the MyKinsta dashboard.
+Otherwise, you can still restart PHP for any of your websites individually with a simple click of a button from MyKinsta.

 How to Restart PHP Manually

 To restart PHP on your WordPress site, follow the steps below.